OoriData/BSW4ClimateCon/README.md

     searxng/searxng
 ```

-Note: We want to have some sort of APi key, but doesn't seem there is any built-in approach (`SEARXNG_SECRET` is something different).
+Note: We want to have some sort of API key, but doesn't seem there is any built-in approach (`SEARXNG_SECRET` is something different).
 We might have to use a reverse proxy with HTTP auth.

 This gets SearXNG runing on port 8888.
 Feel free to adjust as necessary in the 10minclimate.com config.